-(1) We are currently re-evaluating our director compensation policies and intend to adopt new ones shortly.
+We are currently re-evaluating our director compensation policies and intend to adopt new ones shortly.
 We expect that such new policies may, among other things, entitle each non-management director to receive participation fees for attendance at regular and special meetings of our board of directors and stock options granted under our Bacterin International Equity Incentive Plan, to purchase shares of our common stock with an exercise price equal to the fair market value of such stock on the date of grant.
 Our board of directors will review director compensation annually and adjust it according to prevailing market conditions and good business practices.
 Notwithstanding the foregoing, we are considering a proposal that would, if adopted, grant 100,000 shares of restricted common stock to each member of the Board of Directors upon their joining the Board of Directors.
-Under this proposal, all of the shares of restricted stock held by a director would be forfeited if the director is not still serving as a member of our Board of Directors on the first anniversary of the date he or she joined, 50,000 shares of restricted stock would be forfeited if the director is not still serving as a member of our Board of Directors on the third anniversary of the date he or she joined, grants may be awarded for service in 2010.
+Under this proposal, all of the shares of restricted stock held by a director would be forfeited if the director is not still serving as a member of our Board of Directors on the second anniversary of the date he or she joined, and 25,000 shares of restricted stock would be forfeited if the director is not still serving as a member of our Board of Directors is not still serving as a member of our Board of Directors on the second anniversary of the date he or she joined, and 25,000 shares of restricted stock would be forfeited if the director is not still serving as a member of our Board of Directors is not still serving as a member of our Board of Directors is not still serving as a member of our Board of Directors is not still serving as a member of our Board of Directors is not still serving as a member of our Board of Directors on the second anniversary of the date he or she joined, and 25,000 shares of restricted stock would be forfeited if the director is not still serving as a member of our Board of Directors is not still serving as a member of our Board of Directors on the third anniversary of the date he or she joined.